 The Center for Genomic and Molecular Medicine at Sanford Research includes research teams focused on understanding the molecular, cellular and genetic basis of heart disease and cancer, including breast, head and neck, ovarian, colon, cervical and lymphoid.
-The center includes a blood and tissue biobank, and a molecular and cytogenetics laboratory, including on-site capabilities in exome and whole genome sequencing.
+The Center includes a blood and tissue biobank and a molecular and cytogenetics laboratory, including on-site capabilities in exome and whole genome sequencing.
+The Molecular Genetics Division of the Sanford Medical Genetics Laboratory is a clinical diagnosis laboratory with an ever-expanding menu of molecular testing for rare Mendelian disorders such as inborn errors of metabolism, inherited cancer syndromes, and pharmacogenetics.